BogusCurry/aptenodytes/README.md

-# phpland
+# aptenodytes

-Source code of the phpland community.
+Source code of the aptenodytes community.

 ## Technology